 As with all these posts, I’ve split it into various sections:

 - My first time with Hainan Airlines and international transfers at Beijing

 - Leaving Beijing Airport and my flight to Chicago

-You can read about my flight from Shanghai to Chicago after the gallery.
+You can read more about my flight and see how I got to Shanghai’s Hongqiao Airport after the gallery.